DataDog/documentation/content/en/tracing/setup_overview/setup/dotnet-framework.md

     - The `/var/run/datadog/apm.socket` Unix domain socket by default.
     - If the socket does not exist, then traces are sent to `localhost:8126`.
-    - If a different socket, host or port is required, use the `DD_TRACE_AGENT_URL` environment variable:
+    - If a different socket, host, or port is required, use the `DD_TRACE_AGENT_URL` environment variable:
     `DD_TRACE_AGENT_URL=http://custom-hostname:1234`
     `DD_TRACE_AGENT_URL=unix:///var/run/datadog/apm.socket`